-How many LPs and 45s do you have?
-If you're like me, you have a lot of records stored in your closet.
-I even have some older 78 RPM recordings!
-Audio-Technica has announced a new LP to Digital Recording System that makes it easy to convert those old favorites to digital media files or CDs, so you can play them on a portable music player, a car stereo or on your home stereo system.
-The LP2D-USB is one of the most interesting products I saw at CES 2008 and will likely appeal to many of us who still have a ton of records we'd like to preserve and listen to again.
+You probably remember the name Audio-Technica from the heydays of analog audio.
+The company was a mainstay in the audio business and manufactured a wide variety of phono cartridges, microphones, headphones and other audio accessories.
+They’re still around and they’ve just introduced the AT-LP2D-USB LP to Digital Recording System.
+This cool product makes it easy to convert those old favorites to digital music files or CDs, so you can play them on a portable music player, a car stereo or on your home stereo system.
+The AT-LP2D-USB is a very useful product and will appeal to many people who still have a ton of records they would like to preserve and listen to again.